 - CAM: $3 PSF x 10,000 SF = $30,000 per year

 - Total NNN lease rent paid: $160,000 base rent + $10,000 property tax + $2,000 building insurance + $30,000 CAM = $202,000 or $20.20 PSF

-Tenants with net leases may benefit from paying a lower overall lease rate, but also run the risk of total rent costs increasing if property taxes, building insurance, and repair expenses rise.
+Tenants with net leases may benefit from paying a lower overall lease rate.
+Yet, they run the risk of total rent costs increasing if property taxes, building insurance, and repair expenses rise.

-Often, a single-tenant building such as a bank branch or fast food outlet is leased on a triple net basis to a tenant.
-This allows the tenant to have complete control over how the building operates while providing the landlord with a steady stream of rental income with little or no property management responsibilities.
+A single-tenant building such as a bank branch or fast food outlet is often leased on a triple net basis to a tenant.
+This lease structure allows the tenant to have complete control over how the building operates while providing the landlord with a steady stream of rental income with little or no property management responsibilities.

 Remember: definitions may vary

-Keep in mind that there may be regional or “market custom” differences between the names used for lease types, similar to the way that lease rates vary from market to market.
+Keep in mind that there may be regional or “market custom” differences between the names used for lease types, similar to how lease rates vary from market to market.

 As such, leasing brokers need to verify the exact inclusions of a rental rate the tenant pays, regardless of what the lease is called.